 What is Three Element Control?

 The principle of the three-element configuration is to control the mass balance of the steam drum.
-If steam is removed from the boiler circuit, the loss of steam must be replaced with an equal mass of feed water.
+If steam is removed from the boiler circuit, the steam loss must be replaced with an equal mass of feed water.
 This to prevent the water level decreased rapidly.
 The slow-reacting level control loop is usually tuned with a moderate proportional band setting.

 Single to Three Element Bumpless Transfer

 Unlike the single element configurations, three-element not suitable be used from start-up due to the steam flow being unreliable.
 When sufficient steam pressure is achieved after start-up and stable steam flow is maintained, the single element drum level control can be switch to three-element.
-Both Three Element and Single Element are utilizing the same controller to achieve the bumpless transfer of the level control.
+Both Three Element and Single Element utilize the same controller to achieve the bumpless transfer of the level control.